Practical tips for new July resident physicians

 4. If you keep the lab coat, what with the extra space in your pockets, carry extra candy bars.
 Or protein bars, or whatever it is you crazy kids snack on these days.

 5. Watch where you step.
 Trauma patients and cardiac arrests are exciting!
-But there’s almost always some body fluid on the floor when the shouting is over.
+But there’s almost always somebody fluid on the floor when the shouting is over.
 Try not to get too covered in blood early in your call night.
 It’s sticky and gross.

 6. You know so much.
 You don’t know anything.
 Keep those two ideas in constant tension.
 Odds are, your command of modern evidence-based medical research is extremely impressive.
 Eighteen years after residency, I can still leave you in the dust when it comes to making decisions and knowing who is sick and who isn’t.

 7. See above.
 Learn, as quickly as you can, who is sick and who isn’t.
-Hopefully medical school helped; but don’t count on it.
-If you know this simple thing, you will know when to go for help, when to panic (or not) and what to tell your upper level residents and attending physicians on rounds.
+Hopefully, medical school helped; but don’t count on it.
+If you know this simple thing, you will know when to go for help, when to panic (or not) and what to tell your upper-level residents and attending physicians on rounds.
 And you will become that greatest of commodities: useful.

 8. Look professional, develop your own style.
 Be comfortable.
 My friend Sherri used to wear pearls on call, with her green scrubs.
 They always made her appear elegant, no matter how much pediatric vomit had been hurled her direction.

 9. Patients can be frightening.
-But remember what they told you at camp, about bears, raccoons and snakes.
+But remember what they told you at camp, about bears, raccoons, and snakes.
 ‘Don’t worry, they’re just as afraid of you.’
 This is kind of true.
 Except patients really aren’t afraid to ask for pain medicine or call attorneys, whereas you are afraid to do anything since you can’t believe you know anything yet.

 10. You may be more frightened of physicians than patients.
-But remember, the people assigned to train you are smart, capable and experienced.
+But remember the people assigned to train you are smart, capable and experienced.
 And they put their tentacles in their pants just like everyone else.
 Ask them questions, listen and watch.
 And remember what I said above: be useful.
 My surgery resident was fond of saying, ‘Help me, don’t hurt me!’

 11. You will soon have a thing called a paycheck.
 It will have a stub that shows how much the government is taking from you.
 Do not be surprised.
 This happens to everyone.
 It’s just that you owe a lot more money than most people.
 Cheer up!
-Everyone expects you to be rich someday, so they can complain about the fact that your rich.
+Everyone expects you to be rich someday, so they can complain about the fact that you are rich.
 (Whether you will be or not remains to be seen.)
 Remember that no matter how little or much you make, never tell a contractor or car-dealer you’re a physician.
-Tell them you work in customer satisfaction, or something nebulous like that.
+Tell them you work in customer satisfaction or something nebulous like that.

 12. Crazy people, even really crazy people, are sometimes terribly ill.
 Pay attention.